Winston Field Airport

 Winston Field Airport (IATA: SNK, ICAO: KSNK, FAA LID: SNK) is an airport located 2 miles southwest from Snyder, Texas.
 The airport was opened during July 1950.
 The airport normally handles about 31 aircraft every day.
+This airport is located in the Llano Estacado region of Texas between Abilene and Lubbock and serves the entire Scurry County area.
+This airport is equipped for airplanes or helicopters of any size.